zack0x3/Simple-Ransomware/README.md

 <p>0 xor 0 = 0</p>

 Look how simple, if both bits are different from each other, that is, if the 1 bit of B is equal to the 1 bit of A, 0 will be returned, and if it is different, 1 will be returned
+I apologize for this low quality code, if you want to change anything, feel free!